w5xd/PacketRainGauge/README.md

 The same part as the retrofit, above.
 Its
 Note there is a required orientation of the magnet that takes some care when you glue it.
 See <a href='#MAGNET_ORIENTATION'>below</a>.
-<li> <a href='https://www.mcmaster.com/catalog/131/4021/2418T16'>3/32" width, Dash Number 141 ORing (2 1/2" OD)</a>
+<li> <a href='https://www.mcmaster.com/catalog/131/4021/2418T16'>3/32" width, Dash Number 141 O Ring (2 1/2" OD)</a>
+The O ring seals the battery compartment against water.
 <li> Quantity 7 #3-48 x 3/8" socket head screw. (#2-56 x 3/8" socket head also fits the 3D print)
 <li> Quantity 7 #3-48 hex nuts. (#2-56 nut also fits the 3D print)
 <li> The base/flange mount 3D parts have holes for quantity four #8-32 x 3/4" socket head screws and matching 8-32 hex nuts
 </ol>

-When assembling the two enclosure halves together (Body001 and Body002) with the PCB in between as a sort of sandwich, it might be possible to squeeze them tightly enough to permanently actuate the RESET switch built into the Sparkfun Arduino Pro Mini.
-Don't squeeze that tightly.
+When assembling the two enclosure halves together (Body001 and Body002) with the PCB in between as a sandwich, it is possible to squeeze them tightly enough to permanently actuate the RESET switch built into the Sparkfun Arduino Pro Mini.
+Don't squeeze that tightly!
 It won't telemeter and it will run down the battery in about 24 hours.

 <h3 id="MAGNET_ORIENTATION">Magnet Orientation</h3>
 The B422 magnet's 1/4" dimension fits into the rocker mount in the obvious 1/4" slot dimension.
-But there are
+But that geometry makes
-four 1/8" sides to the magnet that might face the sensor!
+four 1/8" sides to the magnet that might face the sensor and only two of them work!
+(Well, it will probably work with the "wrong" orientation anyway because the hall effect sensor is very good at detecting near versus far if any field lines cross it at all, and they do in this funnel.)
 The magnet has two opposing 1/8" faces that are optimum to face the sensor
  (the ones with the poles) and the other two 1/8" faces are far less effective to sense!
 Another